This website is hosted by Latin America Bureau (LAB).

 - Positively influence broader policies around violence against women, both within and beyond Latin America

-The three-part podcast series will focus on the inspirational stories of key changemakers, the challenges they have faced and the lessons they can teach us in how to resist intersectional gendered violence against women.
+The three-part podcast series focuses on the inspirational stories of key changemakers, the challenges they have faced and the lessons they can teach us in how to resist intersectional gendered violence against women.
 These change-makers have reshaped their communities’ attitudes and helped transform the lives of those impacted by violence, working collaboratively to advocate for change at an institutional level.

-The podcasts will foreground women’s personal experiences — both those of the activists running projects and those of their beneficiaries.
+The podcasts foreground women’s personal experiences — both those of the activists running projects and those of their beneficiaries.
 They can be used as teaching resources for community groups, NGOs and students.

 While the podcast series provides first-hand testimony of the changemakers in their own words, the book aims to contextualise their experiences further, providing additional examples of innovative violence mitigation actions and projects across Latin America.
 It will also serve to unpack the intersectional nature of the violence that women and girls face, contextualising individual issues in terms of the many other factors affecting these women’s struggles and successes.